Sheriff: Hacker tried to taint Florida city’s water with lye

 “As industries become more digitally connected we will continue to see more states and criminals target these sites for the impact they have on society,” Lee said.

+The leading cybersecurity firm FireEye attributed an uptick in hacking attempts it has seen in the last year mostly to novices seeking to learn about remotely accessible industrial systems.
+Many victims appear to have been selected arbitrarily and damage was not caused in any of the cases, it said in a statement.

-Tarah Wheeler, a Harvard Kennedy School Belfer Center Cybersecurity Fellow, said communities should take every precaution possible when using remote access technology on something as critical as a water supply.
+Tarah Wheeler, a Harvard Cybersecurity Fellow, said communities should take every precaution possible when using remote access technology on something as critical as a water supply.

-“The systems administrators in charge of major civilian infrastructure like a water treatment facility should be securing that plant like they’re securing the water in their own kitchens,” Wheeler told the Associated Press in an email.
-“Sometimes when people set up local networks, they don’t understand the danger of an improperly configured and secured series of internet-connected devices.
-It is not necessarily wrong or insecure to set up a system for remote access and monitoring.”
+“The systems administrators in charge of major civilian infrastructure like a water treatment facility should be securing that plant like they’re securing the water in their own kitchens,” Wheeler told the Associated Press via email.
+“Sometimes when people set up local networks, they don’t understand the danger of an improperly configured and secured series of internet-connected devices.”

 A plant worker first noticed the unusual activity at around 8 a.m.
-Friday when someone briefly accessed the system.
-At about 1:30 p.m., someone accessed it again, took control of the mouse, directed it to the software that controls water treatment and increased the amount of sodium hydroxide, The Tampa Bay Times reported.
+Friday when someone briefly accessed the system but thought little of it because co-workers regularly accessed the system remotely, Gualtieri told reporters.
+But at about 1:30 p.m., someone accessed it again, took control of the mouse, directed it to the software that controls water treatment and increased the amount of sodium hydroxide.

+The sheriff said the intruder was active for three to five minutes.
+When they exited, the plant operator immediately restored the proper chemical mix, he said.

-Officials said other safeguards in place likely would have caught the change before it reached the water supply.
+Other safeguards in place — including manual monitoring — likely would have caught the change before it reached the water supply, the sheriff said.

 Investigators said it wasn’t immediately clear where the attack came from.
 The FBI, along with the Secret Service and the Pinellas County Sheriff’s Office are investigating the case.